Menu

 Selection Event

-Join us for a dynamic two-day camp at Kinver, filled with engaging team activities, Scouting challenges, and informative sessions designed to showcase what’s involved in attending the WSJ or participating in the European Interrail Tour.
+Join us for a dynamic two-day camp at Kinver Scout Camp, filled with engaging team activities, Scouting challenges, and informative sessions designed to showcase what’s involved in attending the WSJ or participating in the Tour of Europe.

-It will be held at Kinver Campsite.
-Depending on the number of attendees, we are considering paying for coach transport from Hereford City and The Malverns.
-We can not guarantee this at this stage, as it depends on various factors.
-When applying, you need to be able to get to Kinver, either independently or in local groups.
+Depending on the number of attendees, we are considering paying for coach transport from Hereford City and The Malverns area.
+We cannot guarantee this at this stage as it depends on various factors.
+When applying, you should ensure that you are able to get to Kinver, either independently or in local groups.

-World Scout Jamboree Applicants— Scouts aspiring to join the WSJ must demonstrate solid Scouting skills learnt from the Scout and/or Explorer sections during the weekend.
+World Scout Jamboree Applicants— Scouts aspiring to join the WSJ must demonstrate solid Scouting skills over the weekend, learnt from the Scout and/or Explorer sections.
 Our leadership team will facilitate supportive discussions if there are any concerns about suitability.

 Successful WSJ candidates from the weekend will be entered into a ballot.
 Those selected will receive an invitation to the Jamboree.
 Scouts not selected will automatically be offered the opportunity to join our exciting European Tour.

-European Interrail Tour Participants – For Scouts exclusively interested in the European Interrail Tour, the weekend will include similar team activities and discussions tailored to the tour’s itinerary and commitments.
+Tour of Europe (interrail) Applicants For Scouts exclusively interested in the Interrail Tour of Europe the weekend will include similar team activities and discussions tailored to the tour’s itinerary and commitments.

 Waiting List and Ongoing Support – We will maintain a waiting list for the WSJ in case spots become available due to dropouts.
-Additionally, we are committed to supporting Scouts transitioning to new teams if they choose to join the European tour following the selection weekend.
+Additionally, we are committed to supporting Scouts transitioning to new teams if they choose to join the Tour of Europe following the selection weekend.

 We look forward to an incredible weekend of Scouting adventure and camaraderie!